rsharifnasab/java-summer-99/session3/README.md

         + internal implement depends on you, save r or area or ...

         + override toString

-        + read about compare double in java
+        + read about compare double or abs in java
+        + override equals
+            + this method argument could be another circle (or the type Object)
-        + override equals (can get another circle or another Object) (dont mind if you copied some code)
+            + dont mind if you copied some code
+            + you should compare doubles well

         + this code should compile:
 ```java